William E. Poole Designs

-William E. Poole
+William E Poole Designs, Inc.

 Capital Dwelling House

-Only a dramatic rescue by Anne and Mills Lane saved the house from the wrecking ball in 1964.
-The couple purchased the neglected house, one of the six oldest buildings in Savannah, and has moved it to its present site on Warren Square.
-Then, working with Architect John LeBey, they carefully restored the two-story home to its original appearance.
-During its almost 200 years, this handsome Federal-style structure housed many Savannah’s important residents, including John David Mongin, the home’s orginial owner.
-In 1805, less than 10 years after he had bought the lot for $700 and built his homes, Mongin sold it for $6000, an incrediable sum for a house at that time.
-Because of the impressive profit Mongin made on the sale, the house became known as the “Capital Dwelling House.”
+Only a dramatic rescue by Anne & Mills Lane saved the house from the wrecking ball in 1964.
+The couple purchased the neglected house, one of the six oldest buildings in Savannah, and had moved it to its present site on Warren Square.
+By working with Architect John LeBey, they restored the two-story home to its original appearance.
+During its almost 200 years, this handsome Federal-style structure housed many of Savannah's important residents, including John David Mongin, the home's original owner.
+In 1805, less than 10 years after he had bought the lot for $700 and built his home, Mongin sold it for $6000, an incredible sum for a house at that time.
+Because of the impressive profit he made on the sale, it became known as the Capital Dwelling House.

 Capital Dwelling House General Specs